 Craft Beer, Wine and Spirits

 RiNo has become an incubator for Denver's craft brewing industry.
 Favorites like Epic Brewing, Mockery Brewing, Odell Brewing and Ratio Beerworks are just a few of the places to sample amazing craft beer.
 Don't miss the rest of the breweries in the neighborhood featured in the Denver Beer Trail.
-The neighborhood is also home to an urban winery, Infinite Monkey Theorem and Bigsby's Folly Craft Winery; distilleries like Ironton Distillery & Crafthouse and even cideries.
+The neighborhood is also home to urban wineries, Infinite Monkey Theorem and Bigsby's Folly Craft Winery; distilleries like Ironton Distillery & Crafthouse and even cideries.

 Throughout the District you'll find murals, created by local artists and sanctioned by the neighborhood and city.
-Keep your eyes peeled some walls can change weekly!
+Keep your eyes peeled - some walls can change weekly!
 Or, book a walking tour with Denver Graffiti Tour to learn the story behind the murals, graffiti and street art.

 This venue's expansive space allows for events to suit everyone's fancy.
 Check out the calendar of events on their website.

-Don't miss this summer festival aiming to embrace the element of graffiti as a positive medium with art music and fun throughout the weekend.
+Don't miss this week-long festival that celebrates the element of graffiti with art music and fun throughout the weekend.